-The Inuulitsivik Health Centre (CSI), with more than 900 employees, is part of the health and social services network of Quebec, Nunavik region.
+The Inuulitsivik Health Centre (IHC), with more than 950 employees, is part of the health and social services network of Quebec, Nunavik region.
 It provides the population of the Hudson Bay Territory of approximately 7,000 people with front-line health and social services, including prevention, assessment, diagnosis and treatment, rehabilitation and support.
 In addition, it provides youth protection services and management for the Nunavik region of Ullivik in Dorval.
 Its mission is to welcome Inuit people who need to receive health services in participating Montreal hospitals.
 The Inuit population is distributed in seven communities on the Hudson Bay coast from Kuujjuaraapik to Salluit.

-Under the Direction of Community Services, the program manager for youth First-line-services of Social Services will ensure the proper support to the team delivering services and will coordinate the first line services on the Hudson coast.
+Under the Direction of Community Services, the program manager of youth services will ensure the proper support to the team delivering services and will coordinate the first line services on the Hudson coast.
 Responsibilities include FEJ and the CAFE program and all psychosocial services to the needs of 0-18 year old clientele, as well as work in partnership with the youth protection and the Nunavimmi ilagiit papatauvinga Services to ensure the continuum of services to the youth in difficulty clientele.
 The program manager plays a key role in maintaining services, developing new services, and managing human resources, both Inuit and non-Inuit.
 The program manager also carries a variety of administrative responsibilities.Under the authority of the Director of Community Services, the program manager of youth first-line-services will lead the following activities.

 Program and Services Maintenance and Development

 - Ensure the understanding and application of the mission and philosophy of Inuulitsivik Health Center.

 - Participate with partners to identify the needs of clientele and to set priorities for for youth first-line services.

 - Ensure the maximization of the involvement and use of community resources in response to identified psycho-social needs.